 Jack Pfefer Again Instrumental in Helping a Woman Wrestler

-She was then paired as "Nature Boy" Buddy Rogers’ valet, where she would wear a tiny leopard-print skirt and was called Slave Girl Moolah.
+She was then paired as "Nature Boy" Buddy Rogers’ valet, where she wore a tiny leopard-print skirt and was called Slave Girl Moolah.

-According to Moolah, Rogers began to pressure her to have a sexual relationship with him.
+According to her, Rogers began pressuring her to have a sexual relationship with him.
 Even though Rogers was one of the biggest draws in wrestling, she risked burning that bridge and told Pfefer what was happening.

 Now working for Vince Sr., he dropped the name "slave" from her moniker, and she would now be known as "The Fabulous Moolah."
 She would continue using that moniker even when not working in a territory owned by Vince Sr.

 Penny Banner stated in a 2008 interview that the NWA never sanctioned Moolah and that her group were considered "outlaws."

 She points out that Moolah was just the champion of the territories held by Vince Sr. and not the whole NWA.
 But Capitol Wrestling Corporation was STILL part of the NWA during this time.
 It broke off from the NWA for the first time in 1963.

 Moolah’s title took almost ten years to be recognized by the NWA, and the theory is because Wolfe still had a lot of influence inside the organization.
 Once he died, the title became recognized by the NWA.